mikeepley2/crypto-data-collection/QUICK_STATUS_REFERENCE.md

 ### **✅ All Issues Resolved**
 - **Previous Issues**: All CrashLoopBackOff issues have been resolved
+- **HPA Issues**: Fixed metrics-server installation and RBAC permissions
-- **Services**: All services now production-ready with comprehensive monitoring
+- **Services**: All services now production-ready with comprehensive monitoring and autoscaling
-- **Impact**: None - Full system operational with monitoring and alerting
+- **Impact**: None - Full system operational with monitoring, alerting, and automatic scaling

 ## 📈 **Performance Metrics**